pypa/bandersnatch/docs/filtering_configuration.md

 The mirror filter configuration settings are in the same configuration file as the mirror settings.
 There are different configuration sections for the different plugin types.

-Filtering Plugin pacakage lists need to use the **Raw PyPI Name** (non [PEP503](https://www.python.org/dev/peps/pep-0503/#normalized-names) normalized) in order to get filtered.
+Filtering Plugin package lists need to use the **Raw PyPI Name** (non [PEP503](https://www.python.org/dev/peps/pep-0503/#normalized-names) normalized) in order to get filtered.

-E.g. to Blacklist [ACMPlus](https://pypi.org/project/ACMPlus/) you'd need to use that *exact* casing in `bandersnatch.conf`
+E.g. to Blocklist [ACMPlus](https://pypi.org/project/ACMPlus/) you'd need to use that *exact* casing in `bandersnatch.conf`

 - A PR would be welcome fixing the normalization but it's an invasive PR